Our Services

 Helpful Resources

-Dreaming right as you fall asleep can signal a sleep-onset REM period, often from sleep loss or irregular schedules, stress or PTSD, medication effects or withdrawal, and occasionally from narcolepsy or advanced liver disease.
-There are several factors to consider; see below for specific red flags like severe daytime sleepiness, sudden muscle weakness, confusion, jaundice, or hallucinations, plus the key steps you can take now and when to see a doctor.
+Occasional vivid dreaming right as you fall asleep is common, especially with sleep deprivation or stress, and is often not a sign of a serious condition.
+Dreaming right as you fall asleep can signal a sleep-onset REM period, most often due to sleep loss, irregular schedules, stress, PTSD, or medication effects.
+Rarely, severe medical conditions that affect brain function (such as advanced liver disease) can alter sleep patterns, but these are typically accompanied by other clear symptoms.
+If you have other unexplained symptoms with your dreams, see a doctor.
+See below for specific red flags like severe daytime sleepiness, sudden muscle weakness, confusion, hallucinations, or other unexplained symptoms, plus the key steps you can take now and when to see a doctor.

 Many people expect to drift through light sleep before reaching the rapid eye movement (REM) phase, where most dreaming occurs.
 If you're experiencing vivid dreams immediately after closing your eyes, you're tapping into a curious quirk of sleep physiology—and in some cases, it can offer a clue to an underlying condition.